leanprover/fp-lean/functional-programming-lean/src/functor-applicative-monad/alternative.md

 Otherwise, it would refer to an additional set of automatic implicit arguments, rather than to the manually-provided values.
 The `Decidable` instance is what allows the proposition `p v` to be checked using `if`.

-Checking both human cases is a combination of the tool discovered so far:
+The two human cases do not need any additional tools:
 ```lean
 {{#example_decl Examples/FunctorApplicativeMonad.lean checkHumanBefore1970}}